Tag: relationship

 🔎 Focus

 “The one who is in a very little is also faithful in much, and the one who is dishonest in a very little is also dishonest in much.
 If then you haven’t been trustworthy in handling worldly wealth, who will entrust you with the true riches?
 And if you haven’t been trustworthy with someone else’s property, who will you your own?
-No servant can serve two masters, for either he will hate the one and the other, or he will be devoted to the one and despise the other.
-You cannot serve God and money.”
+No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+You cannot serve God and .”

 Luke 16:10–13 NET